How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 • Always announce upfront: "I'm recording this and saving the minutes to our meeting DB"

-Keep the Category property (Select type) to at most five options to start:
+Keep the Category property to at most five options at the start:

 • Standing